superelement/grunt-badass/README.md

 > If you don't want to generate a sprite or any PNG fallbacks, say, because you don't need ie8 support, make this `false`.
 Defaults to true.

+#### Non-JS version
+> If you want to show the icons even when JS is turned off, you can use the handlebars template supplied in `/tasks/resources/nojs-svg.hbs`, which uses a `noscript` element to show the background sprite.
+It adds a bit of extra markup to the page, and is a pain if you're not using a templating language (like Handlebars), but solves the problem.

+> Careful: Don't change the CSS so that the sprite is shown on the `svg` element when the `.no-js` class is shown.
+If you do that, the page will make a request for the sprite even if JS is enabled (in the split second before JS kicks in) and modern browsers will load a big PNG that they'll never use.

 ### SVG naming convention
 - File names will generate css class names as part of build.
 Please keep them short, all lowercase and without any spaces.
 They must fall within the regex 'a-z\-\_0-9' and not start with a number.